JawandS/mev_llm/README.md

 ### Core files (src directory)
 - `simulation.py`: primary file, contains the simulation logic, orchestrates agents and tracks overall data
 - `agent.py`: used by the primary simulation logic for API calls, tracking information like income and savings
-- `utils.py`: logic such as logging, outputing transaction data, loading dotenv, etc.
+- `utils.py`: logic such as logging, outputing transaction data, etc.

 ### Output files (results.directory)
 Each run of the simulation should generate a new subdirectory with the timestamp (dd-mm-yy_hh:mm:ss).
 The following files/directories should be created
 - chat_log/: a subdirectory with information on the various agnets
-   - chat_log/agent_\[id\].json: API history of each agent with the id of each agent
    - chat_log/agents.csv: a list of each agent id and the type of agent it was
 - config/: a subdirectory with information on used in that simulation run
    - config/agents.csv: a copy of the outer directory config/agents.csv